 Before I tell about my layers there is a small amount of prep that I did:

-- I toasted some coconut which is really easy to do–just put the amount of coconut you would like in a large skillet and cook it on medium heat, stirring constantly until coconut is as “toasted” as you like.
+- Then I toasted some coconut which is really easy to do–just put the amount of coconut you would like in a large skillet and cook it over medium heat, stirring constantly until coconut is as “toasted” as you like.
 It only takes a few minutes.

-- Layer the bottom of the bowl with half the cake, torn up in bite size pieces (just like it is pictured above)
+- Layer the bottom of the bowl with half the cake, torn up into bite-size pieces (just like it is pictured above)

 - Next layer half of the coconut cream pudding